DosX-dev/obfus.h/README.md

 > #define antidebug_v2   1  // Use better dynamic anti-debugging protection
 > #define fake_signs     1  // Adds fake signatures of various protectors or packers
 >
+> // Advanced code protection (see the "Virtualization" part of the documentation!)
+> #define virt           1  // Allows you to use the functions of a math VM
+>
 > // Disabling default features
 > #define no_cflow       1  // Don't use Control-Flow obfuscation
 > #define no_antidebug   1  // Don't build in debugging protection